Is it wrong to say Sayidi or Sayidina? Some people say this is only to be used for Allah Most High.

 Abu Saeed al-Khudri narrated that when Bani Quraydhah agreed to accept the verdict of Sa`d bin Mu`adh, the Prophet ﷺ sent for him.
 He was close and came riding a donkey.
 And when he approached, the Prophet ﷺ said: Stand to your Sayid.
 (Sahih al-Bukhari, 3043).

 In the Hadith above, we find the blessed Prophet ﷺ, referring to Sayidina Sa’d bin Mu’adh as Sayid.
-This is another clear proof that it is permitted to say Sayidi or Sayidina in reference to a person.
+This is another clear proof that it is permitted, not wrong, to say Sayidi or Sayidina in reference to a person.
 Meaning the word Sayid is not restricted to Allah Most High.

 The following Hadith provides another example of the beloved Prophet ﷺ calling a person Sayid.
 In this case it is Sa’d bin Ubadah.
-In fact there are many examples found in Hadith narrations.
-So it is surprising that people hold the view that it is not permitted.
-This is one of the dangers of speaking about the Deen without sufficient research.
+In fact, there are many examples found in Hadith narrations.
+As a result, it is surprising that people hold the view that it is not permitted.
+Therefore, this is one of the dangers of speaking about the Deen without sufficient research.

 فَقَالَ رَسُولُ اللهِ صَلَّى اللهُ عَلَيْهِ وَسَلَّمَ: اسْمَعُوا إِلَى مَا يَقُولُ سَيِّدُكُمْ